zextras/tech-doc/source/carbonio-ce/architecture.rst

    *Directory-Server* Node, while **all other nodes** must install the
    |mesh| Agent.

-The core components are denoted with different colours in :numref:`fig-ce-arch`: The first four are red, while the cyan boxes denote the two |mesh| components.

 Note also that the **Proxy** and **MTA** nodes **must** be reachable from the Internet to work properly.